 - Group therapy provides support and guidance, helping individuals struggling with cocaine addiction develop healthy relationships with others in a similar situation.

 What is cocaine addiction?

-What are aftercare and relapse prevention strategies for cocaine addiction?
+What are the signs and symptoms of cocaine addiction?

 Signs and symptoms of cocaine addiction may include increased tolerance to the drug, compulsive drug-seeking behavior, continued use despite negative consequences, feelings of guilt or shame surrounding drug use, and physical withdrawal symptoms such as nausea, insomnia, and depression.

 Dialectical Behavior Therapy (DBT) is an evidence-based form of cognitive-behavioral therapy that focuses on developing skills to cope with stress, regulate emotions, improve relationships, and increase overall well-being.

 What is the role of DBT in treating cocaine addiction?